vkrtecek/Table/readme.md

 The string passed by ``` setProperty() ``` must be the same string as signature of property's getter without ```get```.
 So for example if the TestObject has method ```getAge()```, ```setProperty()``` must pass string ```'age'``` or ```'Age'```.

-And in your blade.php call:
+And in your View call:

 ```php
 <style>